Being an Access database user you must have encountered issues while sharing Access database over network.

-Well such issues regarding sharing of the Access database for multi-user Access is severely encountered by many Access users, just have a look over one of the users complain.
+Well such issues regarding sharing Access database for multi-user access is severely encountered by many Access users, just have a look over one of the users complain.

 I have an Access database that is currently configured to allow everyone opening it (and the parent folder) modify access, which I read was the required permission level in order to have multiple users with the file open at the same time.

 However, the users keep coming up with an error that they “Cannot Open The File As It’s Already In Use”.

 The database worked fine for years previously to now and no changes were made to their permissions structure or file configuration, so I’m a little bit confused as to what could be causing this or how to resolve.
 Everything I’ve read revolved around giving users modify permissions to the database file and the folder it resides in, which has already been done.
 If anyone has some insight that would be fantastic!

 Thank you in advance!

 Undoubtedly there are several ideas on how to share Access Database on network but this moreover depends on your needs and resource availability.
 This tutorial is about the options available to share Access Database Over network and the benefits of each option.

 By default, Access offers a multi-user platform and this functionality is built-in.
 To ensure data integrity and cause corruption multi-user database should split between front-end and back-end.
 Back-end gets stored on a network shared drive.